dresden-elektronik/deconz-rest-doc/rest/index.md

 ## JSON

-The contents of Resources are often expressed in Javascript Object Notation better known as JSON.
+The contents of resources are often expressed in Javascript Object Notation better known as JSON.
 That's not a requirement of REST itself, in fact some APIs also use XML but JSON is by far more popular due to its simplicity.

 The JSON format is a very simple but powerful notation to express structured objects and lists.
 The following example covers everything that can be expressed with JSON.